Sub Coulomb barrier d+$^{208}$Pb scattering in the time-dependent basis function approach: Theoretical framework

 In this paper we adopt the tBF approach to study the scattering of the deuteron projectile on the $^{208}$Pb target below the Coulomb barrier.
 Detailed descriptions of this approach can be found in Refs.~\cite{Du:2018a,Du:2018b}.
 Here we simply present a brief review for completeness.
 We also introduce an extension of the previous work to include a polarization potential acting on the deuteron.

 The sketch of the scattering setup is presented in Fig.~\ref{fig1}.
 The scattering plane is taken to be the $xz$ plane.
 The bare $^{208}$Pb (with all electrons removed) target is fixed at the origin (we work in the lab frame so the equivalent assumption is that the target is infinitely massive).
 For simplicity, we take it to be a point-like nucleus in this work.
-The initial velocity of the deuteron projectile is parallel to the $z$ axis, with $E_d$ the corresponding bombarding energy. $b$ denotes the impact parameter.
-We treat the COM of the projectile as moving along a classical trajectory, which is determined by the interaction between the projectile and the target.
+The initial velocity of the deuteron projectile is parallel to the $z$ axis, with $E_d$ the corresponding bombarding energy.
+We treat the COM of the projectile as moving along a classical trajectory, which is determined by the interaction between the projectile and the target. $b$ denotes the impact parameter, which is determined according to Ref.~\cite{Baur:1977nso} for a given bombarding energy and scattering angle.
 The time-dependent vector ${\bf r}(t)$ denotes the position of the COM of the neutron-proton ({\it np}) system with respect to the origin during the scattering.
+In numerical simulations for the classical trajectory, the initial separation between the projectile and the target will be taken to be large but finite.
+We calculate the trajectory assuming that the deuteron projectile is initially located at $(x, z)=(b,z_0)$ at $t=0$ as shown in Fig.~\ref{fig1}.
+For the bombarding energies and scattering angles of the present work, we adopt $z_0 = -300$ MeV$^{-1}$ and discuss this choice below.

 The full Hamiltonian of the {\it np} system moving in the time-dependent background field produced by $^{208}$Pb can be written as

 where $V_{\rm int}(t)$ denotes the time-dependent interaction between the projectile and the target. $H_0$ denotes the ``free'' Hamiltonian for the intrinsic motion of the {\it np} system: